 Now, more than ever, it is critical to take care of our bodies.
 While every practitioner and medical company is out to make a pretty penny with immune-supporting supplements, let’s stop focusing on band-aids and temporary fixes and focus on healing the root cause.
 Let’s focus on getting back to optimal health and having a stronger body.
-Stronger body = stronger immune system.
+A stronger body = a stronger immune system.
 Remember, always support the gut because 70-80% of our immune cells are in the gut.

 Here are some of my recommendations to support healing.
 Healing from a virus or even from an injury or for wound healing.